D36u99er/ktai-router/blog/en/project-motivation-and-how-it-works.md

 2. Set the environment variables before launching Claude Code to redirect requests to this service.

-Thus, `claude-code-router` was born.
+Thus, `ktai-router` was born (it was previously called `claude-code-router`).
 This project uses `Express.js` to implement the `/v1/messages` endpoint.
 It leverages middlewares to transform request/response formats and supports request rewriting (useful for prompt tuning per model).

 Back in February, the full DeepSeek model series had poor support for Function Calling, so I initially used `qwen-max`.
 It worked well—but without KV cache support, it consumed a large number of tokens and couldn’t provide the native `Claude Code` experience.